-Do consoles support them?
+Do consoles support 144Hz monitors?
 If so, which ones and how well do they work with them?
 Should you use a 144hz monitor for PS5 and many more questions!

-To get started, let’s quickly go over what high refresh rate monitors actually are and how they work with consoles.
+Let’s quickly go over what high refresh rate monitors actually are and how they work with consoles.

 The short version is that they make the display update faster than it normally would.